Cheryl Dunye: Stranger Inside (2001)

-Dunye's second feature is the HBO produced television movie Stranger Inside based on the experiences of African-American lesbians in prison.
+Dunye's second feature, and first project after The Watermelon Woman, is the HBO produced television movie Stranger Inside based on the experiences of African-American lesbians in prison.
 The film had a budget of $2 million and was released in theaters as well as on their network.

-The film deals with a young woman and juvenile offender named Treasure (Yolanda Ross), who seeks to build a relationship with her estranged mother by getting transferred to the same prison facility once she becomes an adult.
+The film deals with a young woman and juvenile offender named Treasure (Yolonda Ross), who seeks to build a relationship with her estranged mother by getting transferred to the same prison facility once she becomes an adult.
+In an interview with Peyton Robinson for Cinema Femme: The Magazine, Dunye revealed that the film used “real inmates and incarcerated folks to play themselves,” a choice inspiredc by her love documentary and archive, calling it “[her] version of it”.